-- a) Wine must be exhibited in clear or slightly tinted glass punted wine bottles of approx 26 fluid ozs.
-(740ml) capacity of the Sauternes type (Classes 17 & 18 excepted), filled to leave airspace between 1/4 and 3/4 inch (5 20mm). - b) Sparkling Wines in Classes 17 & 18 must be exhibited in Champagne type bottles, filled to leave airspace of 1 2 inch (25-50mm).
+- 1. Entry Form: Entry form, accompanied by entry fees should be sent to reach the Entries Secretary by 27th February.
+Incomplete entry forms will be returned for completion by the exhibitor.
+Late entries may not be accepted.
+If accepted they will incur an administration fee. - 2.
+Delivery: Exhibits shall be delivered to the Exhibition Hall on the Friday of the Show.
+See Programme for timings. - 3.
+Staging of Exhibits: All exhibits must be staged by the appointed stewards. - 4.
+Fortification: All wines must have been made by the exhibitor by the process of fermentation, and fortification by any method is not allowed, except Section 1b, Classes 20 23, where fortification is allowed and Class 24 where the use of alcohol spirit with no fermentation is allowed. - 5.
+Bottles: - a) Wine must be exhibited in clear or slightly tinted glass punted wine bottles of approx 26 fluid ozs.
+(740ml) capacity of the Sauternes type (Classes 17 & 18 excepted), filled to leave airspace between $\frac{1}{4}$ and $\frac{3}{4}$ inch (5 20mm). - b) Sparkling Wines in Classes 17 & 18 must be exhibited in Champagne type bottles, filled to leave airspace of 1 - 2 inch (25-50mm).
 These must weigh a minimum of 1.6kg when full.
-The wine used as a base for the Sparkling Classes must be dry (approx. 0.990sg) and a maximum of 2oz of sugar per gallon added before bottling. - c) Liqueurs in Classes 24 & 64 must be exhibited in clear colourless glass punted 1⁄2 wine bottles of approx. 13fl ozs.
-(370ml) with airspace of 1⁄2 1 inch (15 25mm). - d) Beer must be exhibited only in brown glass beer bottles, of 1 pint (568ml) or 500ml capacity, without distinguishing or commercial marks (bottle manufacturer's marks near the base or at the shoulders will be ignored), filled to leave airspace between 1⁄2 - 1 inch (15-25mm).
+The wine used as a base for the Sparkling Classes must be dry (approx. 0.990sg) and a maximum of 20z of sugar per gallon added before bottling. - c) Liqueurs in Classes 24 & 64 must be exhibited in clear colourless glass punted /2 wine bottles of approx. 13fl ozs.
+(370ml) with airspace of /2 1 inch (15 25mm). - d) Beer must be exhibited only in brown glass beer bottles, of 1 pint (568ml) or 500ml capacity, without distinguishing or commercial marks (bottle manufacturer's marks near the base or at the shoulders will be ignored), filled to leave airspace between 1⁄2 1 inch (15-25mm).
 These bottles MUST be sealed with gold coloured crown seals.
 Barley wine in 1⁄2 pint (284ml) or 250ml beer bottles, sealed as above.
 Plastic re-seals will not be accepted. - 6.
 Corks: Wine.
 White plastic topped cork stoppers only must be used.
 Plastic stoppers or flush corks must not be used and capsules must not be fitted.
 Plastic Champagne type stoppers with muselets must be used in Classes 17 & 18. - 7.
 Labels: Following receipt of the entry form, the necessary labels with instructions will be sent to exhibitors from mid January.
 Bottles must be labelled in accordance with these instructions.
 They must not bear any other label or mark of any description.
 No highlighting will be accepted under the cover up label. - 8.
 Entries: Must be the sole work of the Exhibitor.
 Exhibitors may not make more than one entry per class.
-No single bottle may be shown in more than one class. - Federation & Circle Entries: These entries must be submitted by ONE person on a dedicated entry form. - 10.
+No single bottle may be shown in more than one class. - 9.
+Federation & Circle Entries: These entries must be submitted by ONE person on a dedicated entry form. - 10.
 Show Officials: Judges, if members, may enter the members' classes.
 They will be required to withdraw their entry at the end of judging from that class in which they are officiating if awarded a place.
 Judges may not officiate in a class in which their Federation and or Circle have an entry. - 11.
 Eligibility: Exhibitors must be Amateur Winemakers and Beermakers.